Guide to vision care benefits for First Nations and Inuit

 For additional information, please contact the NIHB regional office in your province or territory.

 For more information, please contact Indigenous Services Canada's Access to Information and Privacy Coordinator at 819-997-8277 or firstname.lastname@example.org.
-You also have the right to file a complaint with the Privacy Commissioner of Canada if you think your personal information has been handled improperly.
+You also have the right to file a complaint with the Office of the Privacy Commissioner of Canada if you think your personal information has been handled improperly.

-To be eligible for NIHB program benefits, a client must be a Canadian resident and have one of the following statuses:
+To be eligible, a client must be a resident of Canada, and one of the following:

-- a First Nations person who is registered under the Indian Act (commonly referred to as a "status Indian")
+- a First Nations individual who is registered according to the Indian Act (commonly referred to as a "Status Indian")

-- an infant, less than 18 months of age, whose parent is an eligible client
+- a child less than 2 years old, whose parent is an NIHB-eligible client

 A denial of benefit can be appealed by the client or the provider on behalf of the client.
 For the provider to send in an appeal, an authorization letter signed by the client is required.
-Please note that the items identified as exclusions cannot be appealed.
-Refer to the NHIB appeal procedures or contact the NIHB regional office for information.
+Note: the items identified as exclusions cannot be appealed.
+Refer to Appealing a decision under the NIHB program or contact the NIHB regional office for information.